amelielabs/amelie-docs/content/sql/ddl/tables/create.md

   used as identity columns.

   Using **`SERIAL`** as a column type will make the column as an identity column using **`BIGINT`** type.

-## Storages

-It is possible to specify multiple [STORAGES](/docs/sql/ddl/storages/create) for the table.

-This allows for extending disk space and scaling IOPS between multiple storage devices.
-It is possible to add, drop pause or resume or table storage during runtime.

 ---